sllafnomolos/sEVEN/README.md

 ![]({{site.baseurl}}//sEvEN%20cover.png)

-[Click Here](https://www.youtube.com/watch?v=ua5enNWkCis) to watch a Play through of the game!
+[Click Here](https://www.youtube.com/watch?v=ua5enNWkCis) to watch a play through of the game!

 [Click Here](http://www.yourcarsextendedwarranty.com/) to go back to the New Media Senior Show!